 • the presence of additional formations was not detected.

-Free Liquid:
+Free liquid:

 • homogeneous

-• the amount is within the normal range (1-2 ml).
+• the amount is within normal limits (1-2 ml).

 Scrotum: